|

 on the heel”).
 The connection between

-serpent in the Garden of Eden had legs, like a dinosaur or dragon (see Gen. 3:1
+serpent in the Garden of Eden had legs, like a dinosaur or dragon (see Gen. 3:1 above).
+And the dragon

 is therefore a symbolic picture of the spiritual battle between Jesus and